FarmData2/temp-spike/INSTALL.md

 ### Development Workflow

-To change, modify, update, add a database:
+To change, modify, update, add to FarmData2

 - Prerequisites:
+  - Install Docker Desktop and TigerVNC Viewer
-  - Fork the `FD2-SampleDBs` upstream repository
+  - Fork the `FarmData2` upstream repository to your local machine
-  - Clone your fork into the FarmData2 Development Environment
+  - cd FarmData2/docker
+  - ./fd2-up.bash
+  - connect to localhost:5901 with Tiger VNC viewer

 1. Ensure that your `development` branch is synchronized with the `upstream`
 2. Create a new feature branch from the `development` branch
 3. Make and test changes in your feature branch
-4. Commit to your feature branch:
+4. Commit to your feature branch.
-   - The changes you have made to the code.
-   - The newly created database files (e.g. `db.base.tar.gz`)
+   - Identify and resolve any issues raised by the pre-commit checks.
+   - Try your commit again as necessary.
 5. Pull and merge any new changes to the `development` branch into your feature branch
 6. Create a pull request to the `development` branch in the upstream